-Sarma also said that information about the loss of forest cover in the state can now be received in real-time with the help of a new portal, and immediate action would be today where people, after planting trees, can upload information about it and also the growth of the plant from time to time," the chief minister told reporters after attending a programme to observe the World Environsaid launched another portal where, with the help of Artificial Intelligence (AI) and satellite imagery, information about deforestation and loss diate action can be taken.
+Sarma also said that information about the loss of forest cover in the state can now be received in real-time with the help of a new portal, and immediate action would be today where people, after planting trees, can upload information about it and also the growth of the plant from time to time," the chief minister told reporters after attending a programme to observe the World Environsaid that he launched another portal where, with the help of Artificial Intelligence (AI) and satellite imagery, information about deforestation and loss of forest cover can be rediate action can be taken.
 "Usually, we get information after the entire forest is depleted but this will help us to get information in realtime", he said.

-The PM has inspired all to plant a tree in the name of their mothers and 'we in Assam should continue to plant trees throughout the year,' he said.
+The PM has inspired all to plant a tree in the name of their mothers and 'we in Assam should continue to plant trees throughout the ceived in real-time and imme-